trinodb/trino-admin/docs/trino-admin-commands.rst

-The catalog directory ``~/.trinoadmin/catalog/`` should contain the configuration files for any catalogs that you would like to connect to in your Presto cluster.
+The catalog directory ``~/.trinoadmin/catalog/`` should contain the configuration files for any catalogs that you would like to connect to in your Trino cluster.
 The ``server install`` command will configure the cluster with all the catalogs in the directory.
 If the directory does not exist or is empty prior to ``server install``, then by default the tpch connector is configured.
 See `catalog add`_ on how to add catalog configuration files